 Would a significant reduction in the number of abortions lead to many problems?
 The fact is that abortions lead to many well-recognised problems the breakdown of relationships, medical problems for women, and in many cases, repeat abortions.
 Informal studies suggest that 40% of pregnancies are deemed unplanned or unwanted, and we know that in Britain about 20% of babies conceived are aborted.
 The other 20% of so-called unwanted pregnancies end in the birth of a baby, usually after the mother has resolved, or come to terms with, her reluctance about the baby.
 There is no evidence that they fare any worse than other comparable families in any marked or serious way.

 SPUC is running a nationwide petition calling on the Secretary of State for Health to put an end to the unlawful mis-certification of abortions, and we are asking MPs to raise the matter with the Department of Health.

-You can support this initiative - email firstname.lastname@example.org or call 020 7091 7091 to order our free briefing on Abortion Mis-certification now.
+You can support this initiative - email firstname.lastname@example.org or call 020 7091 7091 to order our free briefing on Abortion Mis-certification now, or download it below.